tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 - A field that will store and load a numeric organism ID value that the user will never see.
-- A field that has access to the genus, species, infraspecific type, infraspecific name, etc., of the organism.
+- A field that has access to the genus, species, infraspecific type, infraspecific name, etc. of the organism.
 - A widget (form element) that allows the user to select an existing organism.
-- A formatter that prints the full scientific name of the organism.
+- A formatter that displays the full scientific name of the organism.

 Class Setup